Inquries

 One of the main difficulties in this study is how to test the effects of competition on the product market in a cross-national study.
 Since the industrial structures of the various countries are very different, it is difficult to find uniform measurement standards.

-They use the comprehensive dataset and competition law index of Bradford and Chilton (2018) and Bradford et al. to identify the competition law reforms, and use a difference-in-differences design to analyze the changes in firms’ cross-listing decisions in response to shocks in the competitive environment.
+The team have used the comprehensive dataset and competition law index of Bradford and Chilton (2018) and Bradford et al. to identify the competition law reforms, and use a difference-in-differences design to analyze the changes in firms’ cross-listing decisions in response to shocks in the competitive environment.

 The study finds that after the implementation of competition law reforms, firms are more likely to list abroad and use foreign listing as a strategic channel to establish product-market linkages through three main mechanisms: Obtaining information about customers abroad from stock prices, demonstrating a commitment to offering high quality products to foreign customers, and increasing product awareness among foreign customers.